palladius/baby-alphabet/README.md

 # README

 On Saturday 9 January 2021, my wife told me my son Alessandro is a bit late in reading any letter of th alphabet and she uirged e to do something about it.
-I said: 'tranquilla, leave it with me' (which is British for hold my beer).
+I said: 'tranquilla, leave it with me' (which is British for 'hold my beer.).
 24 hours later this application was built.

 And available on http://aj-alphabet.palladi.us/ (see Dockerfile for dockerizing it and `k8s` for the kubernitization).